-2.9.5 Visitor Training
+2.10.2 Visitor Training

 Site visitors are defined as persons who are not employed at the project site, who do not routinely enter restricted work areas, or whose presence is of short duration (i.e., one to two days per month).

-During Phase I, all visitors entering the EZ must provide proof of an up-to-date fit-testing and medical clearance, and completion of 2-hour asbestos awareness training or other asbestos certifications required for the employee's SOW.
-In addition each visitor will receive site-specific training by the NYCSSM or AM that includes:
+During Phase I, all visitors entering the EZ must provide proof of an up-to-date fit-testing and medical clearance, and completion asbestos certifications required for the employee's scope of work.
+In addition each visitor will receive site-specific training by the Contractor NYCSSM or HASP AM that includes:

-- Location and description of potential hazards and risks - Required PPE - Areas of the site that may be closed to visitors - The site evacuation plan and emergency procedures - Other topics as deemed appropriate by the NYCSSM
+- Location and description of potential hazards and risks - Required PPE - Areas of the site that may be closed to visitors - The site evacuation plan and emergency procedures - Other topics as deemed appropriate by the Contractor NYCSSM